Spotlighting Brunello di Montalcino & Bolgheri’s Super Tuscans

 DAY 1 – MEET THE MAREMMA

-After a pick-up at the Pisa train station, we’ll shuttle down the coast to the Maremma, Tuscany’s Wild West.
-Our first stop is Castello del Terriccio, founded by a thoroughbred horse breeder (another business for which the Maremma is famous).
-Its vast property resembles the farms of yore more than any other winery on this tour, but their wines suit modern tastes, with mouth-watering Super Tuscan blends at various price points.
+After a pick-up in Pisa, we shuttle down the coast to the Maremma, Tuscany’s Wild West.
+Our first stop is at Castello del Terriccio, a winery founded by a thoroughbred horse breeder, another business for which the Maremma is famous.
+More than any other winery on this tour, its vast property resembles the farms of yore, but their wines suit modern tastes, with mouth-watering Super Tuscan blends at various price points.

-Next is Ornellaia, founded by Ludovico Antinori.
-Visiting the vineyards, we’ll come to understand why the geography of Bolgheri is so well suited to cabernet sauvignon, cabernet franc, merlot, and syrah.
-And in the cellar, we’ll hear about a level of meticulous care that helps explain why Ornellaia has become such a prized cult wine.
+After lunch we go one one of Bolgheri’s brightest stars: Ornellaia, founded by Ludovico Antinori.
+A visit to their vineyards will show why the geography of Bolgheri is so well suited to cabernet sauvignon, cabernet franc, merlot, and syrah—French grapes that triggered the Super Tuscan phenomenon.
+In the cellar, we’ll hear about the meticulous care that helps explain why Ornellaia has become such a prized cult wine.

-Finally, we visit one of Bolgheri’s pioneers: Michele Satta, a mid-sized, family-owned winery founded in the 1980s.
-Here you’ll find both blended and pure sangiovese (including a fantastic rosé), plus an excellent example of vermentino, the heat-loving white grape of coastal Tuscany.
-After settling into our countryside hotel, we head to dinner in Castagneto Carducci, a medieval town tucked into the Apennine hills.
+If there’s time and interest, we’ll do an impromptu stop at Michele Satta, one of Bolgheri’s pioneers in the 1980s.
+At thismid-sized, family-owned winery, you’ll find both blended and pure sangiovese (including a fantastic rosé), plus an excellent vermentino, the heat-loving white grape of coastal Tuscany.
+Then, after settling into our seaside hotel, we head to dinner in Castagneto Carducci, a medieval town tucked into the Apennine hills.
 Up in the mountains, the menu focuses on woodland cuisine, with wild boar (cinghiale) and polenta, a regional favorite.
+D • Hotel Alta Vista

 DAY 2 – NEW KIDS ON THE BLOCK